temuller/personal_website/content/project/tess_sn_pipeline/index.md

 +++
 # Project title.
-#title = "Python for Intelligent Supernova-COsmology Light-curve Analysis"
-title = "PISCOLA"
+title = "TESS SN Pipeline"

 # Date this page was created.
-date = 2020-07-17T00:00:00
+date = 2020-01-01T00:00:00

 # Project summary to display on homepage.
-summary = "Type Ia supernova light curve fitting code"
+summary = "Pipeline for extracting supernova light curves with TESS data"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["royalties", "pcr"]`